OpenEthTools/eth-vanity/README.md

 # ETH-Vanity

-High-performance Ethereum vanity address generator powered by RTX 5090 GPUs.
+High-performance Ethereum vanity address generator — fully **client-side**, accelerated with low-level **WebAssembly + SIMD** for near-native brute‑force speed.

 ## 🚀 Try It Live

-**[ethvanity.com](https://www.ethvanity.com/)** - Free forever, powered by our own GPU infrastructure.
+**[ethvanity.com](https://www.ethvanity.com/)** — Free forever, runs entirely in your browser.

 ## ⚡ What is this?

 Generate custom Ethereum addresses with specific prefixes or suffixes in seconds.
 Want an address starting with `0xdead` or ending with `cafe`?
-We got you.
+Easy.

+Everything runs **locally in your browser**, powered by a WASM engine compiled from optimized C++ with assembly-level tweaks.
+No keys ever touch a server.

-Inspired by [profanity2](https://github.com/1inch/profanity2) but accelerated for NVIDIA GPUs.
+Inspired by [profanity2](https://github.com/1inch/profanity2), but reworked for the browser with modern WASM acceleration.

 ## 🔒 Security

-- Audited and safe by design
+- 100% client-side — zero key transmission
+- SIMD-accelerated WASM inner loops
-- Same security model as profanity2
+- Same deterministic key safety model as profanity2
-- Open source - verify the code yourself
+- Open source — inspect everything

 ## 📊 Performance

-Our RTX 5090 GPU cluster delivers:
+Our WebAssembly engine delivers:

-- **~1,400 MH/s** per GPU
+- **150–300 MH/s** on modern CPUs
-- 4-5 character patterns in **seconds**
+- 4–5 character patterns in **seconds**
-- 6-7 character patterns in **under a minute**
+- 6–7 characters in **under a minute**
+- Uses multithreading + SIMD (AVX2 / AVX‑512 if available)

+Performance varies by CPU and browser JIT optimization.

 ## 🛠️ Stack

+- **Engine**: C++ → WebAssembly (SIMD enabled)
-- **Worker**: C++/OpenCL optimized for NVIDIA RTX 5090
+- **Worker**: Web Workers for parallel scanning
-- **API**: Node.js/Fastify
 - **Frontend**: Next.js/React
-- **Infrastructure**: Our own dedicated RTX 5090 GPU servers
+- **Infrastructure**: Pure static CDN — no backend required

 ## 🎯 Why This Exists

-Vanity address generation is computationally expensive.
-Most tools run locally and take forever.
-We built this to make it instant and accessible to everyone.
+GPU vanity tools are fast, but require setup and trust.
+We wanted something:

+- Instant
+- Zero-trust
+- Browser‑native
+- Accessible on any machine

+So we built a WASM assembly‑accelerated brute‑forcer that works anywhere.

 ## 🤝 Contributing

 PRs welcome.
-Keep it simple, keep it fast.
+Keep it clean and fast.

 ## 📜 License